falconry/falcon/README.rst

 Falcon apps work with any WSGI server, and run great under CPython 2.7, CPython 3.4+, PyPy2.7, and PyPy3.5.

-(Note: Support for CPython 2.6 and Jython 2.7 is deprecated and will be removed in Falcon 2.0.)

 Support Falcon Development
 --------------------------